quickstrom/quickstrom/dsl/README.md

-# purescript-webcheck
+# WebCheck DSL

-This is the user-level API for writing specifications in PureScript.
+This is the DSL used by testers when writing specifications.
+It's based on PureScript.

 ## Requirements